 Talk to you child before and after the meeting.
 In the days before your conference, ask your child if he or she has any questions or concerns and if any specific topics should be discussed.
 After the conference, review the meeting with your child, sharing both the good news and the opportunities for improvement.

-Written by Elliott Shostak for Project Appleseed
+Adapted from Harvard Family Research Project and Elliott Shostak for Project Appleseed